Paul Meade – Artistic Director

 From Limerick, Michael is a retired Pharmacist and has experience of running an SME.
 Michael is passionate about theatre, opera and music and brings this passion to his work with Gúna Nua.
 He is an active fundraiser for Gúna Nua and has extensive experience serving at board level in the not-for-profit sector.

-Ray is Distribution Director for New Ireland Assurance.
-He has held a number of senior roles over the last 20 years including Managing Director at Towers Watson and Managing Director at Arthur Andersen & KPMG.
+Ray is a partner in Lockton Ireland.
+He has held a number of senior roles over the last 30 years including Managing Director at Towers Watson, Managing Director at Arthur Andersen & KPMG and most recently Distribution Director of New Ireland Assurance.
 Ray is a fellow of the Pensions Management institute and a member of the Institute of Directors.
 He has over 30 years’ experience advising companies, Trustees and Remuneration committees on the design, implementation and communication of a wide range of employee benefits.
-He has also successfully lead, and grown, local and global sales teams.
-He has held a number of directorships in both for profit, and not-for-profit organisations.
+He has also successfully lead and grown, local and global sales teams.
+He has held a number of directorships in both for profit, and not-for-profit organisations and has recently joined the Board of St Michael’s House.

 Colin is a Fellow of Chartered Accountants Ireland and has held senior finance roles in a range of businesses in Ireland and overseas.